QCrypt/website-2023/content/registration.md

 P.S.
 If you need an invitation letter for the VISA application, please reply to the registration confirmation letter. -->

 ### Student Fee Waiver
-A limited amount of funding is being made available to support students who need assistance and would not be able to attend without that assistance.
-Students who seek for a fee waiver should write to the conference organizers at {{< button-link label="2023@QCRYPT.NET" url="mailto:2023@QCRYPT.NET?subject=QCrypt 2023 Student Fee Waiver" icon="email" >}}
+A limited amount of funding is available to support students who need assistance and would not be able to attend without it.
+Students seeking a fee waiver should write to the conference organizers at {{< button-link label="2023@QCRYPT.NET" url="mailto:2023@QCRYPT.NET?subject=QCrypt 2023 Student Fee Waiver" icon="email" >}}
- with the subject line “QCrypt 2023 Student Fee Waiver” <strong> by July 8<sup>th</sup> </strong> to receive further instructions.
+ with the subject line “QCrypt 2023 Student Fee Waiver” <strong> by July 15<sup>th</sup> </strong> to receive further instructions.

 <!-- **You can still register for the conference, but participation links will only be sent out twice a day.** In the meanwhile, you can watch the live stream on our QCrypt Conference YouTube channel: https://www.youtube.com/channel/UClpn9CxuZPHw3nzhdv0m3Hw/videos